-Factors, among others, that could cause our actual results and future actions to differ materially from those described in forward-looking statements include
+Factors, among others, that could cause our actual results and future actions to differ materially from those described in forward-looking statements include:

-- § local, regional, national and international economic, competitive, political, legislative and regulatory conditions and developments; - § actions and the timing of actions, including issuances of permits to construct and licenses for operation, by the California Public Utilities Commission, California State Legislature, U.S. Department of Energy, Federal Energy Regulatory Commission, Nuclear Regulatory Commission, Atomic Safety and Licensing Board, California Energy Commission, California Air Resources Board, and other regulatory, governmental and environmental bodies in the United States and other countries in which we operate; - § capital markets conditions, including the availability of credit and the liquidity of our investments; - § the timing and success of business development efforts and construction, maintenance and capital projects, including risks in obtaining permits, licenses, certificates and other authorizations on a timely basis and risks in obtaining adequate and competitive financing for such projects; - § inflation, interest and exchange rates; - § the impact of benchmark interest rates, generally Moody's A-rated utility bond yields, on our California Utilities' cost of capital; - § energy markets, including the timing and extent of changes and volatility in commodity prices;
+- § local, regional, national and international economic, competitive, political, legislative and regulatory conditions and developments; - § actions and the timing of actions, including issuances of permits to construct and licenses for operation, by the California Public Utilities Commission, California State Legislature, U.S. Department of Energy, Federal Energy Regulatory Commission, Nuclear Regulatory Commission, Atomic Safety and Licensing Board, California Energy Commission, U.S. Environmental Protection Agency, California Air Resources Board, and other regulatory, governmental and environmental bodies in the United States and other countries in which we operate; - § capital markets conditions, including the availability of credit and the liquidity of our investments; - § the timing and success of business development efforts and construction, maintenance and capital projects, including risks in obtaining permits, licenses, certificates and other authorizations on a timely basis and risks in obtaining adequate and competitive financing for such projects; - § delays in the timing of costs incurred and the timing of the regulatory agency authorization to recover such costs in rates from customers; - § inflation, interest and exchange rates; - § the impact of benchmark interest rates, generally Moody's A-rated utility bond yields, on our California Utilities' cost of capital; - § energy markets, including the timing and extent of changes and volatility in commodity prices; - § the availability of electric power, natural gas and liquefied natural gas, including disruptions caused by failures in the North American transmission grid, pipeline explosions and equipment failures and the decommissioning of San Onofre Nuclear Generating Station; - § weather conditions, natural disasters, catastrophic accidents, and conservation efforts; - § risks inherent with nuclear power facilities and radioactive materials storage, including the catastrophic release of such materials, the disallowance of the recovery of the investment in, or operating costs of, the nuclear facility due to an extended outage and facility closure, and increased regulatory oversight; - § risks posed by decisions and actions of third parties who control the operations of investments in which we do not have a controlling interest; - § wars, terrorist attacks that threaten system operations and critical infrastructure, and cybersecurity threats to the energy grid and the confidentiality of our proprietary information and the personal information of our customers; - § business, regulatory, environmental and legal decisions and requirements; - § expropriation of assets by foreign governments and title and other property disputes; - § the impact on reliability of San Diego Gas & Electric Company's (SDG&E) electric transmission and distribution system due to increased amount and variability of power supply from renewable energy sources; - § the impact on competitive customer rates of the growth in distributed and local power generation and the corresponding decrease in demand for power delivered through SDG&E's electric transmission and distribution system;

-- § the availability of electric power, natural gas and liquefied natural gas, including disruptions caused by failures in the North American transmission grid, pipeline explosions and equipment failures and the decommissioning of San Onofre Nuclear Generating Station; - § weather conditions, natural disasters, catastrophic accidents, and conservation efforts; - § risks inherent with nuclear power facilities and radioactive materials storage, including the catastrophic release of such materials, the disallowance of the recovery of the investment in, or operating costs of, the nuclear facility due to an extended outage and facility closure, and increased regulatory oversight; - § risks posed by decisions and actions of third parties who control the operations of investments in which we do not have a controlling interest; - § wars, terrorist attacks and cybersecurity threats; - § business, regulatory, environmental and legal decisions and requirements; - § expropriation of assets by foreign governments and title and other property disputes; - § the impact on reliability of SDG&E's electric transmission and distribution system due to increased amount and variability of power supply from renewable energy sources; - § the impact on competitive customer rates of the growth in distributed and local power generation and the corresponding decrease in demand for power delivered through our electric transmission and distribution system; - § the inability or determination not to enter into long-term supply and sales agreements or long-term firm capacity agreements; - § the resolution of litigation; and - § other uncertainties, all of which are difficult to predict and many of which are beyond our control.
+- § the inability or determination not to enter into long-term supply and sales agreements or long-term firm capacity agreements due to insufficient market interest, unattractive pricing or other factors; - § the resolution of litigation; and - § other uncertainties, all of which are difficult to predict and many of which are beyond our control.